MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-notebook-explore.md

 ### Generate a code cell via drag and drop

-You can also drag and drop the supported file (.csv or .parquet) into the notebook to insert a code cell.
+You can also drag and drop the supported CSV or Parquet file into the notebook to insert a code cell.
 By default, the Spark API is used to generate the code.

 :::image type="content" source="media\lakehouse-notebook-explore\drag-drop-code-cell.png" alt-text="Screenshot showing where to drag and drop a code cell." lightbox="media\lakehouse-notebook-explore\drag-drop-code-cell.png":::